norbert-acedanski/automated-posting-of-sales-offers/README.md

 8. Choose, on which sites you want to post your offers with 4 functions: ***post_offers_olx***, ***post_offers_allegro_lokalnie***, ***post_offers_sprzedajemy***, ***post_offers_vinted***.
 You will be asked credentials to each account you choose.
 Password will be deleted from the memory after succesfull login.
 Currently only login and logout works, posting will be implemented soon.

 # To Do:
+- Make a Frame class for Vinted for other pages to inherit from
+- Make a GenericModal class for Vinted for other modals to inherit from
 - add list of colors, brands, materials, sexes, condition etc to OLX
 - add method, that checks the colors of the item
 - add method, that checks the category of the item (later if the list of categories is stored)